 Eight months later, life brought us back to Burlington, Iowa, and we began preparing for the arrival of our second baby girl.
 As we planned our second birth, I came to realize that while we had supportive providers and a fantastic hospital, sadly, there were not any doulas in the immediate area.

-After experiencing a completely euphoric, pain-free labor and birth with the arrival our second child, I knew I also wanted to be able to train families in HypnoBirthing®-The Mongan Method.
+After experiencing a completely euphoric, pain-free labor and birth with the arrival our second child (with a certified nurse midwife at the hospital), I knew I also wanted to be able to train families in HypnoBirthing®-The Mongan Method.
 In 2011, I became a certified HypnoBirthing Childbirth Educator (HBCE).

 - I believe that birthing a baby is something a woman does, not something that happens to her.

 - I believe that families should have access to all the information they need to be able to work with their care provider to guide the direction of the birth of their child.

 - I believe families should be supported in their educated decisions and their birth preferences should be respected.

 - Whether a family is planning a midwife attended homebirth, or if the mother knows she wants an epidural, or if they have decided a Cesarean birth is the safest birth for their child and their circumstances, I believe that they deserve to have someone in their corner that will support them as they make their way along the journey to welcome a new life into the world.

 I am honored and humbled that families allow me to take part in such a monumental moment in their lives.
 And I do it for the love of birth!